Research for Animals

 Veterinary Literature

 The holdings of the Veterinary Medicine Library include more than 160,000 volumes.
 In addition to recent publications on veterinary research and related fields, research can also be conducted here with literature reaching back to the 16th century.
-More than 8,000 documents are available in the Digital Library of the department.

 The Veterinarium Progressum is the department’s education center for its approximately 500 employees as well as external participants.